How Do Pensions And Life Insurance Work Together?

 Life Insurance with a Linked Pension

-The main way you will find life insurance and pension cover linked together is with a life insurance policy that includes some form of pension as a secondary offering.
+The main way life insurance and pension cover are linked together is with a life insurance policy that includes some form of pension as a secondary offering.

 Some life insurance policies allow you to add a pension benefit.
-This is meant to help offset the feeling that life insurance is worthless.
+This is intended to help alleviate the perception that life insurance is worthless.

-Unfortunately, many people feel that once they pass, it doesn’t matter what happens and that life insurance coverage is meaningless.
+Unfortunately, many people feel that once they pass away, what happens doesn’t matter, and life insurance coverage is meaningless.

 Life Insurance with a Linked Pension